iPaulPro/scaffold-lens/README.md

     yarn deploy
     ```

    This command deploys the full Lens Protocol on the local network.
+It will also deploy the example contracts, `TipActionModule` and `PayWhatYouWantCollectModule`, to the network.
    Put your contracts  in `packages/hardhat/contracts`.
 The `yarn deploy:*` commands use the scripts located in `packages/hardhat/deploy` to deploy the contracts to the specified network.

 5. **Start the app**
    On a third terminal, from the root directory, start your NextJS app: